Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Introduction

-Here, we derive the resonance conditions of coupled parametric oscillators by harnessing recent advances in the symmetry analysis~\cite{elganainy2018nature, ashida2020nonhermitian} and topological classification~\cite{liu2019topodefects, kawabata2019symmetry, zhou2019topology} of non-Hermitian quantum systems.
-In doing so, we extend previous work on the topological classification of static mechanical oscillators via classical-quantum mapping~\cite{susstrunk2016phonons, kane2014topological, ashida2020nonhermitian} to time-dependent systems.
-Since our resonance conditions are formulated in terms of the symmetries obeyed by the time-modulated system, they provide insights into the resonance structure without relying on any specific functional form of the parametric modulation.

-Specifically, our analysis of non-Hermitian internal symmetries establishes parametric resonance as an example of a real-to-complex eigenvalue transition or pseudo-Hermiticity breaking~\cite{Mostafazadeh2002} in the Floquet matrix.
-The internal symmetries, which capture the real-valued and symplectic nature of classical mechanics, constrain the Floquet spectrum in specific ways and allow us to identify the conditions for the appearance of parametric resonances.
-Furthermore, we demonstrate that the static limit of the Floquet matrix, which can be evaluated from the unmodulated system, is sufficient to reveal these conditions.
+Here, we derive the resonance conditions of coupled parametric oscillators by harnessing recent advances in the symmetry analysis~\cite{ashida2020nonhermitian} and topological classification~\cite{liu2019topodefects, kawabata2019symmetry, zhou2019topology} of non-Hermitian quantum systems.
+In doing so, we extend previous work on the topological classification of static mechanical systems via classical-quantum mapping~\cite{susstrunk2016phonons, kane2014topological, ashida2020nonhermitian} to time-dependent systems by using non-Hermitian and Floquet techniques.
+Specifically, we establish parametric resonance as an example of a real-to-complex eigenvalue transition or pseudo-Hermiticity breaking~\cite{mostafazadeh2002pseudoHermitian, melkani2023breaking} in the Floquet matrix.
+Our resonance conditions are formulated in terms of the symmetries obeyed by the time-modulated system and thus do not rely on specific functional forms of the parametric modulation.
+Furthermore, we demonstrate that the static limit of the Floquet matrix, which can be evaluated exactly from the unmodulated system, is sufficient to reveal these conditions.